Simple STM images

 2. Task: Producing a simple STM image

 The section &STM shown above produces STM images at different bias (feel free to change), meaning, using the Tersoff-Hamann approximation, it integrates all the density of states with energies between Fermi energy and the Bias potential: this energy interval is involved in the tunnel current.
-The *STM*cube files are 3D maps of the integrated density of states.
+The *STM* cube files are 3D maps of the integrated density of states.
 Imagine that we have a microscope with a feedback that can keep constant current between tip and sample, by changing the height of the tip on the surface.
 Since the current is proportional to the density of states, we move the tip on isosurfaces of our cubefile.
-The program stm ** (in the same working dir) allows to extract a 2D map of the height of a given isosurface.
+The program stm.py allows to extract a 2D map of the height of a given isosurface.

-The resulting .igor files contain the z profile (in bohr) and may for example be plotted by gnuplot:
+For more options use command stm.py -h.
+The resulting .dat files contain the z profile (in angstrom) and may for example be plotted by gnuplot:

 Where instead of “mystm” you use an appropriate filename.

 - In the output file of cp2k, the program tells you how many states have contributed to each STM image.
 Discuss the images that you see in the two cases.